DelaporteRobin/RMD/ReadMe.md

 ### Tasklist for dev
-- [ ] Include independant combine process (without using Denoise algorythm)
-- [ ] Include independant compress process (without using Denoise algorythm)
+- Independant Combine / Compress feature
+- create a function to automatically find the right proserver version available on your computer
-- [ ] Return if wanted a full data set about the input sequence informations
+- create a dataset about input sequence frames
-- [ ] Create a "Single Render Denoise" mode, instead of trying to denoise a sequence